optakt/optakt.github.io/content/knowledge/flare_architecure.md

   For example proof-of-work, proof-of-stake, and even federated byzantine agreement where there is no global agreement on the set of validators in control of a network.
 * Constant-sized proofs: both the data availability proof and the payment proof are constant-sized, independent of the number of other payments in the data availability period being considered.

-### Design

-The state connector is built into the validators.
-These validators (or validation nodes) are tasked with ordering transactions and confirming validity for consensus plus digesting state changes from integrated blockchains.
-Validators on the Flare Network operate on the ecosystem as well as the integrated blockchains’ ecosystems.

 ### Voting

 There are three phases of the state connector voting protocol: